-He has built one of the most popular apps on the phone and sold his company to Apple for $400 million dollar.
-But for his next company Chris Barton decided to follow a different strategy
+He sold his music service to Apple for a whooping $400 million dollar.
+But for his next company Chris Barton follows a different strategy

 Here’s the way success stories in Silicon Valley usually get written: